Skip to main content

 Unique merchandise can be found in the Emporium on Main Street, Big Top Souvenirs in Storybook Circus, and the Frontierland Trading Post in Frontierland.

 Specialty food is also available for an extra fee.
-Some of it is awesome (mostly the desserts), but some of it is just ok and is not worth the extra cost.
+Some of it is awesome (mostly the desserts), but some are just ok and not worth the extra cost.

 Trick-or-Treating at the Party

-Sarah’s Tip: Bring your own bag to haul your goodies around.
+Mickey’s Not So Scary Halloween Party Tip: Bring a bag to haul your goodies.
 The bags handed out by Cast Members are small, and you will get a lot of candy if you visit all the trick-or-treat trail stops!

 Unique Party Features

 Jack Skellington hosts a new fireworks show launched in 2019 called “Disney’s Not-So-Spooky Spectacular.”
-Featuring state-of-the-art projection effects, lasers, lighting, and fireworks, this new show is replacing “Happy HalloWishes.”
+This new show features state-of-the-art projection effects, lasers, lighting, and fireworks, replacing “Happy HalloWishes.”

-I was a little sad to see it go as it was my favorite fireworks show in the parks, but the replacement is technologically much better.
+I was sad to see “Happy HalloWishes” replaced as it was my favorite fireworks show in the parks, but the new show is much better technologically.
 The fireworks show will commence each party night at 10:15 pm.

 Additionally, several attractions across the park will receive “special enhancements” just for the party.
 Some of the rides that will be enhanced include Pirates of the Caribbean, Space Mountain, and the Mad Tea Party.